-This project is a collaboration between academic researchers and voluntary sector organisations across the UK and Ireland.
-We know that family carers of people with profound and multiple intellectual disabilities, in addition to other carers, have experienced significant stress due to restrictions caused by the COVID-19 pandemic.
-This project seeks to capture those experiences with the aim of developing a programme to help reduce the impact of the pandemic.
+This project is a collaboration between academic researchers, carers and voluntary sector organisations across the UK.
+We know that family carers of people with intellectual disabilities, in addition to other carers, have experienced significant stress due to restrictions caused by the COVID-19 pandemic.
+This may have a lasting impact on family carers.
+This project seeks to assess whether our online programme can help reduce this impact and support carers’ mental health.

-We have been conducting focus group discussions (2021-2022) with our voluntary sector partners and family carers to understand what the pandemic has been like for them and determine what can be done to help.
-We aim to ensure that the voices of family carers are heard and are used to directly inform a programme to meet their identified needs.
+We conducted focus group discussions (2021-2022) with our voluntary sector partners and family carers to understand what the pandemic was like for them and determine what could be done to help.
+We subsequently used the findings, together with input from our project advisory group (PAG), to directly inform our online programme.

 Dr Mark Linden is a Reader in Health Sciences in Queen's University Belfast.
 Mark has worked in the area of disability research for over 18 years.

 Dr Trisha Forbes in a Research Fellow in Queen’s University Belfast with around 15 years of research experience in a variety of fields, mainly mental health related.